tc39/proposal-measure/README.md

 ### Unit conversion

-One might want to convert a Measurement from one unit (e.g., miles) to another (e.g., kilometers).
-However, we envision that functionality as part of the [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) proposal.
-This implies that converting from unit to another is not supported, as well as converting measurements between scales (e.g., converting grams to kilograms).
-Our work here in the Measure proposal is designed to be a foundation for such ideas.
+One might want to convert an Amount from one unit (e.g., miles) to another (e.g., kilometers).
+We envision that functionality to be potentially introduced as part of the [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) proposal.
+This implies that converting from unit to another is not supported, as well as converting amounts between scales (e.g., converting grams to kilograms).
+Our work here in this proposal is designed to provide a foundation for such ideas.

 ## Related/See also